-The key to this system is found in the electronic belly of the plane.
+The key to the system lies in the electronic guts of the aircraft.
 The wings house 16 lithium cells, which are monitored by a computer system.
-In the engine area, two motors are combined: a Honda GX combustion motor and a Joby JM1 electric motor rotating at 7,000 rpm, and the whole system records its flight data on an SD card to help improve performance.
-As well, an unprecedented milestone has been reached according to the researchers since “the engine can also act as a generator and charge the batteries from the flight.
-And this is the first time this has been achieved,” says Robertson.
+In the engine area, two motors are combined: a Honda GX combustion motor and a Joby JM1 electric motor spinning at 7,000 rpm.
+And the whole system records its flight data on an SD card to help improve its performance.
+An unprecedented milestone has also been reached according to the researchers: “The engine can also act as a generator and charge the batteries from the flight.
+This is the first time this has been achieved,” said Robertson.
 The system also has other advantages: “The engine is much quieter and, with careful design, there could be safety improvements by having a system of dual power, so the plane could continue flying using only fuel or only electricity.”
-In other words, in case of failure, the aircraft would have another engine available to avoid an accident.
+In other words, in the event of a failure, the aircraft would have another engine available to avoid a crash.

-Angel Luis Sucasas
+Angel Luis Sucasas and Javier Yanes

 for Ventana al Conocimiento (Knowledge Window)